 Self-employed applicants should instead provide a chartered accountant’s certificate.
 Applicants who are unemployed or on disability benefits must submit a letter confirming this status.

-:: Notarised letter of invitation
+:: Letter of invitation

 The letter of invitation must come from a business or organisation in India.
 It must be an original document, written on official company letterhead, addressed to the High Commission of India and signed by an authorised signatory, as before.
 The letter must include your full name, passport number, start and expiry date of passport, purpose of trip and duration of stay in India (per trip, where applicable).
-The inviting party must also submit a copy of their photo ID.

 :: Biometric information, if applicable